digitalspring/whitepaper/whitepaper.md

 -------

 The unicast layer is responsible for setting up secure 1-to-1 connections between peers that are online at the same time.
-By "secure" we mean that the connection fulfills the outlined security requirements for the data being transferred on the physical network level from one peer to the other.

 <!--
 On a more technical level, since payload transmission (e.g. sending of